Visiting Canterbury

 ![]() |

-Canterbury Cathedral is the major attraction for visitors from London, but there is much, much more that for the independent traveler will easily fill up a day here.
+Canterbury Cathedral is the major attraction in Canterbury for visitors from London, but there is much, much more for the independent traveller that will easily fill up a day here.

-Canterbury itself is only 90 minutes from London by frequent train so its easily accessible independently by all visitors to London.
-We have a dedicated page outlining public transport between Canterbury and London.
+Canterbury itself is less than an hour from London St Pancras by frequent train so it's easily accessible independently by all visitors to London.

 Given that Canterbury Cathedral is the main attraction for visitors to Canterbury we would suggest avoiding visiting on a Sunday.
 The cathedral is closed to the public much of the day on Sundays.

-Its always worth checking with the Canterbury cathedral web site before hand.
+It's always worth checking with the Canterbury Cathedral web site beforehand.
 There are often events that will result in restricted access on these days too.
+We have a dedicated page on Canterbury Cathedral and what to expect.
+Canterbury Cathedral is at the heart of the medieval city centre of Canterbury.

 ![]() |